-Science, through its historical development, can correct the "practical urgency of innovations", which is characterized by three types of changes in the scientific rationality followed by Stepin and Kuznetsova: classical, non-classical and post-non classical rationality.
-They wrote: "the criteria for distinguishing them are: 1) The features of organizational system of objects assimilated by science (simple systems, complex self-correcting, self-developing complex systems); 2) the inherent rationality of each type of system of ideals and standards of research (explanation, description, rationale, structure and construction of knowledge); and 3) the specifics of the philosophical and methodological reflections over the cognitive activity, ensuring the inclusion of scientific knowledge in their historical culture.
-8"
+Science, through its its historical development, can correct the "practical urgency of innovations" which is characterized by 3 types of changes in the scientific rationality followed by Stepin V.S. and Kuznetsova L.F: classical, non-classical and postnon classical rationality.
+They wrote: "the criteria for distinguishing them are: 1) The features of

-The methodology of scientific innovation constitutes the cornerstone of its perspective dimensions, which includes three interrelated elements that are usually analyzed separately: (a) conditions for the effectiveness of innovation; (b) resources, models of commercialization of research; and (c) standards and risks of innovation.
+The methodology of scientific innovation constitutes the cornerstone for its perspective dimensions which includes three interrelated elements which are usually analyzed separately: (a) conditions for the effectiveness of innovation, (b) resources, models of commercialization of research, and (c) standards and risks of innovation.

-Despite the abundance of existing interpretations about the socio-philosophical analyses of the content and structure of innovation, there are still some areas that require special attention from scientists.
-Thus we believe that first of all, there should be a clear definition encompassing the universal scale of 'innovation", with its demarcation lines consolidated into the most effective artificial integrity.
-Second, the process of thought in innovation (observations, hypotheses, experiments, laws and theories) is not only connected with the diversity between the old and new or various speeds of scientific development, but also with "commonalities" of modern innovations.
-But would this be possible?
+Despite the abundance of existing interpretations about the socio-philosophical analyses of the content and structure of innovation, there are still some areas that require special attention from the scientists.
+Thus we believe that first of all, there should be a clear definition encompassing the universal scale of 'innovation", its demarcation lines to be consolidated into the most effective artificial integrity.
+Second the process of thought in innovation (observations, hypotheses, experiments, laws and theories) is not connected only with the diversity existing between the old and new or various speeds of scientific developments, but also with "commonalities" of modern innovations for all to bring the ends together.
+But would it be possible?
 On this point, Wayne E. Bundy writes: "It is fortunate, indeed, that the scientific method is not universally accepted and is rigidly followed perception for discovery in science and technology.
-Such blind obedience would help to assure the persistence of status quo, thereby decreasing the credibility of the technical world.9"
+Such blind obedience would help to assure the persistence of status quo, thereby decreasing the credibility of the technical world."

-Third, not all innovations applied in the course of the global production turn "the thing" into "hot money", "speculative transactions".
-This is why a comprehensive theory of "risk and management of innovations" also needs to be in place.
-Fourth, the continuing changes to innovation offer an increasing number of attractive features to users, such as improvement of social welfare, social and economic accelerations, product-development activities, and so on.
-A more precise analysis and categorization of user and producer relations while applying innovations is clearer required.
-From this end, Professor Eric Von Hippel quite justifiably writes that, "if an electrician were to develop an improvement to the installation attributes of a switch, it would be considered a user-developed innovation".
-10 This process will further demand the "democratizing the nature of innovation".
+Third, not all innovations applied in the course of the global production turn "the thing" into "hot money", "speculative transactions", that is why a thorough theory of "risks and management of innovations" also need to be in place.

-Future developments in the formation of new innovations will undoubtedly belong to the conceptual domain of transformation of biosphere into noosphere and emergence of artificial life of biosphere and global society in the 21st and 22nd centuries.
-In our opinion, this kind of systematic socionatural approach to the changes of innovative processes will present itself as the most comprehensive method to interpret the socio-philosophical and epistemological analyses of the issue.
-Evidently, innovations usually turn to inherit some remarkable metaphysical processes of history, and one cannot contradict the following arguments and conclusions drawn by Mario Bunge:
+Fourth, the continuing changes of innovation have the increasing number of attractive features for its users such as improvement of social welfare, social and economic accelerations, and product-development activities and so on.
+It clearly needs to more precisely analyze and categorize the user and producer relations while applying innovations.
+From this end, professor Eric Von Hippel quite justifiably writes that "if an electrician were to develop an improvement to the installation attributes of a switch, it would be considered a user-developed innovation".
+This process will further inevitably need the establishment of "democratizing the nature of innovation".

-"1.
+Future developments in the formation of new innovations will undoubtedly belong to the concept of transformation of biosphere into noosphere and emerging of artificial life of biosphere and global society in the 21st and 22nd centuries.
+In our opinion, this kind of systematic socio-natural approach to the changes of innovative processes will present itself as the most comprehensive method to interpret the socio-philosophical and epistemological analyses of the issue.
+Evidently, innovations usually turn to inherit some remarkable metaphysical processes of the history and one cannot contradict the following arguments and conclusions drawn by Mario Bunge: "1.
 The world is composed of things, that is, it is not simple, and it is not made of ideas or of shades of ideas; 2.
 Things get together in systems (composed of things in more or less close interaction), and some systems are fairly well isolated from others; 3.
 All things, all facts, all processes, whether in nature or in society, fit into objective stable patterns (laws); 4.
 Nothing comes out of nothing and nothing goes over into nothingness; 5.
-Determination is often multiple and probabilistic rather than simple or linear.
-11"
+Determination is often multiple and probabilistic rather than simple or linear."11